waaronstewart/waaronstewart.github.io/index.md

 ## About Me

-I am a Ph.D. student at New Mexico State University under the supervision of Prasit Bhattacharya, I earned my Bachelor of Science in Mathematics at Western Colorado University, and my Master of Science in Mathematics at New Mexico State University, also under the supervision of Prasit Bhattacharya, My master's presentation was on Operads, $A_n$ Spaces and $A_{\infty}$ Spaces, with an emphasis on recognizing loop spaces.
+I am a Ph.D. student at New Mexico State University under the supervision of Prasit Bhattacharya, I earned my Bachelor of Science in Mathematics at Western Colorado University, and my Master of Science in Mathematics at New Mexico State University, also under the supervision of Prasit Bhattacharya, My master's presentation was on Operads, \(A_n\) Spaces and \(A_{\infty}\) Spaces, with an emphasis on recognizing loop spaces.

 When I am not doing mathematics, I play music and engage in a variety of endurance sports.